-NERSC has launched the NERSC Exascale Science Applications Program, a collaborative effort in which NERSC will partner with code teams and library and tools developers to prepare for the NERSC-8 Cori manycore architecture.
+The NERSC Exascale Science Applications Program, NESAP, is a collaborative effort in which NERSC partners with code teams, vendors, and library and tools developers to prepare for advanced architectures and new systems.
+NESAP began in late 2014 to help users prepare for the Cori manycore Knights Landing/Xeon Phi architecture.
+NESAP continues into the 2020's, now targeting Perlmutter, NERSC's first production GPU-based system.

-- Early access and significant hours on the full Cori system (expected delivery mid-2016)
+- Significant MPP hours on the full Perlmutter system (expected delivery 2020).

-- Opportunity for a Post-doctoral researcher to be placed within your application team (NERSC will fund 8 Post-doctoral researchers and place each one within one of the 20 NESAP teams meaning that approximately 40% of NESAP applications teams will include a NERSC sponsored Post-doc)
+- Opportunity for a postdoctoral researcher to be placed within your application team (NERSC will fund several postdoctoral researchers and place each with one of the 25 NESAP teams meaning that over half of NESAP applications teams can include a NERSC sponsored postdoc).